 Division and Interest Groups

 Members benefit from involvement in the Academy’s 26 Divisions and Interest Groups (DIGs).
-DIGs provide disciplinary “home bases” where members connect and collaborate around specific management domains.
+Divisions and Interest Groups provide disciplinary “home bases” where members connect and collaborate around specific management domains.
 These active communities offer a broad range of services tailored to members with interests in a specific management discipline.
-In 2021, the Communication, Digital Technology and Organization Division (CTO) formally transitioned its name from the Organizational Communication & Information Systems (OCIS) Division following a member vote approving the change and the AOM Board of Governor’s confirmation.
+In 2020, Organizational Neuroscience (NEU) became the Academy’s 26th DIG.

 Division & Interest Group Reviews

 Every five years, the Academy’s Divisions and Interest Groups are reviewed by a group of DIG leaders and members of the Board serving on the Division and Interest Group Relations Committee.
-In 2021, the following five divisions were reviewed.
+In 2020, the following six divisions were reviewed.
 Click on each division for their 5-Year Review Reports.

-Throughout the course of 2021, members shared their experience and expertise on Connect@AOM by engaging in over 12,000 discussion threads and sharing more than 2,200 uploaded files and resources across our many communities.
-Check out some of our most active conversations:
+Throughout the course of the year, members proved they are willing to share their experience and expertise by engaging in over 10,000 discussions and sharing more than 3,200 uploaded files and resources across the Connect@AOM community.